 A fixed price should mean an all inclusive annual service price.
-For example the fixed fee may include 10 executive committee meetings per year of 2 hours duration, all disbursements, and all strata manager work in the normal course of running the scheme.
-Inevitably there will be a few unanticipated cost add-ons such as a disputes or legal cases, over runs on executive committee meetings, or additional meetings, and these need to be covered by a schedule of rates
+For example the fixed fee may include 10 strata committee meetings per year of 2 hours duration, all disbursements, and all strata manager work in the normal course of running the scheme.
+Inevitably there will be a few unanticipated cost add-ons such as a disputes or legal cases, over runs on strata committee meetings, or additional meetings, and these need to be covered by a schedule of rates.

 Gerry Chia Secretary, Owners Corporation Network